IAR CV 11: Development

 The armament of two 7.7 mm Vickers machine guns firing through the propeller arc had been retained from the first prototype.
 An O.P.L. type gunsight helped the pilot to aim its guns.

 After initial test flights, the second prototype, designated in French style I.A.R.
 C.V.
 11 C1 (Chasseur monoplace), had been shipped to Istres, in France, where it arrived in January 1931.

 During the following two months further trials were conducted involving French specialists as well.

 The French specialists report, however, did not have any significant effect on ARR commission members.

 After the initial failure in reaching a verdict, this prompted the ARR leaders to set up a new, five member committee to decide the choice of fighter type to be introduced into Romanian service.
 After several months of inquiries and test flights, the commission finally decided four to one in favour of the P.Z.L.
 P.1 and against the faster but less manoeuvrable, spin-prone I.A.R.
 C.V.
 11.

 Therefore, once the prototype returned to Romania, as a last measure, the I.A.R. team decided to make an attempt to break the speed record on a 500 km closed circuit.
-The record of 306.696 km/h in effect at that time for this category had been set up by the Frenchman Joseph Sadi-Lecointe, with a Nieuport-Delâge airplane.
+The record of 306.696 km/h in effect at that time for this category had been set up by the Frenchman Joseph Sadi-Lecointe, with a Nieuport-Delage NiD 42 airplane.